-Personal, Social and Health Education (PSHE) is more than a subject.
-PSHE encompasses all that we do in school and is based on making informed choices in life.
-PSHE embraces the child as a whole and we work together to ensure the intellectual, moral, spiritual and personal development of each child.
+Relationships Education (RE) is more than a subject.
+RE encompasses all that we do in school and is based on making informed choices in life.
+RE embraces the child as a whole and we work together to ensure the intellectual, moral, spiritual and personal development of each child.
 This involves teaching about how to look after our bodies, our relationships with others and the awareness of health and safety issues in the changing world of modern day society.
-PSHE provides reflection and discussion opportunities for children to ask questions in a safe and supportive environment.
+RE provides reflection and discussion opportunities for children to ask questions in a safe and supportive environment.
 At Newcomen Primary School we are committed to working together with families to developing future citizens who have the confidence, skills and social conscience required to play a positive role in society today.

 We provide a broad and balanced curriculum which involves and explores a number of specific aims:

 - know and understand what constitutes a healthy lifestyle;

 - be aware of one’s own safety and that of others;

 - develop and understand what makes for good relationships with peers, adults and the wider community;

 - have respect for one’s own cultures and beliefs and those of others;